forem/forem/docs/installation/linux.md

 There are more than one ways to setup PostgreSQL.
 For additional configuration, check out our [PostgreSQL setup guide](/installation/postgresql) or the official [PostgreSQL](https://www.postgresql.org/) site for further information.

+### ImageMagick

+DEV uses [ImageMagick](https://imagemagick.org/) to manipulate images on upload.

+Please refer to ImageMagick's [instructions](https://imagemagick.org/script/download.php) on how to install it.

 ## Installing DEV

 1. Fork DEV's repository, e.g. <https://github.com/thepracticaldev/dev.to/fork>